khakhalin/Dynamic-clamp-2018/reviews and responses.md

 stimuli that is known to elicit stronger (synaptic?) responses would also cause less suppression (of action potentials?) than does flashes?

-This was unexpected as intrinsic plasticity is typically described as a homeostatic mechanism, and thus a stronger stimulus should, in principle, cause stronger suppression of spiking.
-To make it more clear, we now changed this sentence:
+This was unexpected as intrinsic plasticity is typically described as a homeostatic mechanism, and thus a stronger stimulus could, in principle, cause stronger suppression of spiking.
+To make this point more clear, we now changed this sentence:

-"This was likewise unexpected, as compared to flashes, looming stimuli are known to elicit stronger tectal responses (Khakhalin et al., 2014; Khakhalin, 2019), yet their effect on neuronal excitability was weaker, seemingly violating the principle of homeostatic plasticity (Pratt and Aizenman, 2007; Turrigiano, 2007)."
+"This was likewise unexpected, as compared to flashes, looming stimuli are known to elicit stronger tectal responses (Khakhalin et al., 2014; Khakhalin, 2019), yet their effect on neuronal excitability was weaker, seemingly in contradiction with the principle of homeostatic plasticity (Pratt and Aizenman, 2007; Turrigiano, 2007)."

 ### Major